algorandlabs/smart-asa/README.md

 ### Smart ASA App Close-Out

 _Smart ASA Close-Out_ closes out an account from the Smart ASA.
-The argument `close_asset` represents the _Underlying ASA_ to be closed, while `close_to` is the account to which all the remainder balance is sent on closing.
-This method removes the Smart ASA App `LocalState` from the calling account as well as closing out the _Underlying ASA_.
-In order to replicate the close-out behaviour of a regular ASA the Smart ASA closing procedure acts as follows:
+It shadows the exact behavior of a traditional ASA.
+In particular, The argument `close_asset` represents the _Underlying ASA_ to be closed, whereas the `close_to` is the account to which all the remainder balance is sent on closing.
+This method removes the *Smart ASA App* `LocalState` from the calling account as well as closing out the _Underlying ASA_.
+The Smart ASA closing procedure proceeds as follows:

-1. If the _Underlying ASA_ has been destroyed, then no check on is performed on `close_to` account;
+1. If the _Underlying ASA_ has been destroyed, then no checks is performed on `close_to` account;
-2. If the user account is _frozen_ or the whole _Underlying ASA_ is _frozen_, then the `close_to` MUST be the Smart ASA Creator (Smart ASA App);
+2. If the user account is _frozen_ or the whole _Underlying ASA_ is _frozen_, then the `close_to` MUST be the Smart ASA Creator (*Smart ASA App*);
-3. If the `close_to` account is not the Smart ASA Creator, then it MUST opted-in to the Smart ASA.
+3. If the `close_to` account is not the Smart ASA Creator, then it MUST have opted-in to the Smart ASA.

 ```json
 {